-A professional can diagnose a sexual addiction with a comprehensive examination.
+A professional can diagnose a sex addiction with a comprehensive examination.
 Screening tools exist that can help professionals assess personality traits and behavioral symptoms, which may point to sexual addiction.
 Interviews and questions can disclose sexual compulsions and obsessions, which could help diagnose the disorder.
 It’s also important to rule out other possible causes of compulsive and obsessive sexual behavior, such as a brain tumor or dementia.

-Resolving sexual addiction involves a combination of treatments.
+Resolving sex addiction involves a combination of treatments.
 Cognitive behavioral therapy can help a person learn how to recognize triggers that lead to negative behavior.
 After recognizing triggers, the therapy can provide positive alternatives for the person to use instead of resorting to the addictive behavior.
 Medication can help relieve depression and anxiety, which may ease the compulsive behavior.
 Some people struggling with sexual addiction also receive assistance from attending support groups.

 - Concept of Sexual Addiction